Easy Setup for New Python Users

 pic2b

-Step 3: Install FluidSynth
+Step 3: Install LilyPond

 When you first try to generate a LilyPond score using SCAMP, SCAMP will search for LilyPond and post a message informing you that it (hopefully) found it.